microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Visual-Studio-15-Preview.md

 a file, some default values are used.
 For compatibility reasons, these defaults are different in a context where only JavaScript files (and optionally `.d.ts` files) are present.
 To compile JavaScript files, a `tsconfig.json` file must be added, and some of these defaults must then be set explicitly.
-The main settings of interest are outlined below:
+The required settings are outlined below:

  - `allowJs`: This value must be set to `true` for JavaScript files to be recognized.
-By default this is `false`, as TypeScript compiles to JavaScript, and this is to avoid the compiler including files in just emitted.
+By default this is `false`, as TypeScript compiles to JavaScript, and this is neccesary to avoid the compiler including files it just compiled.
- - `outDir`: This should be set to a location not included in the project, in order that the emitted JavaScript files are not detected and then included in the project.
+ - `outDir`: This should be set to a location not included in the project, in order that the emitted JavaScript files are not detected and then included in the project (see `exclude` below).
  - `module`: If using modules, this settings tells the compiler which module format the emitted code should use (e.g. `commonjs` for Node or bundlers such as Browserify).
  - `exclude`: This setting states which folders not to include in the project.
 The